-A refrigerator is one of the few appliances in your home that runs continuously; day, night, and year round!
-In fact, the refrigerator is the most important appliance in your home, and one of the most expensive to operate.
+A refrigerator is one of the few appliances in your home that runs continuously; day, night, and year-round!
+In fact, the fridge is the most important appliance in your home, and one of the most expensive to operate.
 Its job is to protect your food investment.
 Anyone who’s been to the grocery store lately understands what a considerable investment you have inside your refrigerator.
-Proper refrigerator maintenance is crucial in maintaining top performance and protecting your investment.
+Proper maintenance is crucial in maintaining top performance and protecting your investment and avoiding the need for appliance repair.
 If you consider how hard a refrigerator has to work, it’s actually quite amazing that they don’t break down more often.
-On rare occasion, your refrigerator does stop working and you may face a high repair bill as well as the expense of replacing all your lost food.
-Not at A1 Appliance Repair!
+On rare occasions, when it stops working, you may be faced with a high repair bill as well as the expense of replacing all your lost food.
+Not at A1 Appliance Repair San Antonio!
 We offer affordable appliance repair on all your home appliances.

-At A1 All City Appliance in San Antonio, we are available 24/7 for emergency refrigerator repair.
+At A1 All City Appliance Repair in San Antonio, we are available 24/7 for emergency refrigerator repair and all other appliance repair services.
 If your refrigerator breaks, call us any time of the day or night and we’ll answer.

 Facts About Most Refrigerators

 Refrigerators and freezers consist of two basic components: a condenser coil and an evaporator coil.
 A liquid coolant is circulated through these coils by a compressor and a motor.
 The refrigerant liquid is cooled in the condenser; it then flows to the evaporator.
 At the evaporator, the air in the unit is cooled by contact with the liquid-filled coil.
 The condenser of a refrigerator or freezer is the coil on the outside of the unit; the evaporator is the coil on the inside.
 The coolant is circulated through the system by a compressor.

-Your refrigerators’ compressor system, which forces the coolant through the coil system, is driven by a capacitor-type motor.
+Your compressor’s system; which forces the coolant through the coil system, is driven by a capacitor-type motor.
 Other basic parts of the cooling/defrosting system include switches, thermostats, heaters, condensers, and fans.
-A do-it-yourselfer can test and replace many of these refrigerator components but they must exercise caution to avoid injury or further damage to the refrigerator.

 Common Causes for Refrigerators to Fail